 Click on a name to learn more about our board of directors.

-Mr. Leconte is Vice-President, Investments – Life Sciences and Funds Management with the Fonds de solidarité FTQ, which he joined in December, 2012.
+Mr. Leconte is the Vice President, Life Science and Technology with Investissement Québec, which he joined in August, 2021.
 During his career he has held various managing positions, all related to innovation.

 Mr. Leconte started his career in 1990 in France in the energy sector at the Engie (then Gaz de France) Research Division as project manager.
 In 1996, he joined the Canadian subsidiary of Engie and provided his expertise to Gaz Métro.
 In 1999, he joined the Natural Gas Technologies Centre as Commercial Director and afterwards, R&D Director.
 From 2004 to 2012, he was a major player in the Québec’s technology transfer arena.
 In 2004, he joined Gestion Univalor and then became CEO of MSBi Valorisation and in 2012, he arranged the merger with Valeo Management (now Aligo Innovation), of which he was the interim president.